hazanasec/hazanasec.github.io/_posts/2023-07-30-Samesite-bypass-method-override.md.md

 When loaded by the unsuspecting victim, this script bypasses the Lax restrictions and performs the intended action on behalf of the victim.

 In conclusion, while the SameSite cookie attribute has added a layer of defense against CSRF attacks, it's essential to be aware of its limitations and potential workarounds.
-Method override, in certain circumstances, could be exploited by attackers to bypass these protections, emphasizing the need for additional security measures and practices in application development.
+Method override, in certain circumstances, could be exploited by attackers to bypass these protections, happy hacking!